 Get Expert Writing Recommendations for Your Administrative Resume

-LiveCareer helps job seekers find the right wording for jobs in the administrative field.
-We provide industry-specific content and pre-written text from our certified resume writers with our Resume Builder.
-With our guidance, resume writing is faster and much easier.
-If you want to get a job in administration, you need to use action verbs to show off organizational skills, time management and professionalism.
-Here are some examples of content from our helpful Resume Builder:
+LiveCareer helps job seekers find the right way to word their resumes for jobs in the administrative field.
+Our Resume Builder provides industry-specific content and pre-written text created by certified resume writers.
+With our guidance, resume writing is faster and much easier than ever.

+If goal is an administrative role, you need to use action words to show off your organizational, time management and customer service skills.
+Here are some examples our Resume Builder might recommend to job seekers who are writing an administrative resume:

-Performed general office duties, including answering multi-line phones, routing telephone calls or messages to appropriate staff, and greeting visitors.
+Performed general office duties, including answering multi-line phones, routing telephone calls or messages to appropriate staff, and greeting visitors

-Scanned files, eliminating outdated records.
+Scanned files and eliminated outdated records

-Created reports, correspondence and spreadsheets with Microsoft Office programs.
+Created reports, correspondence and spreadsheets with Microsoft Office programs

-Greeted arriving members professionally by first name.
+Greeted arriving members professionally by first name

-Managed travel itineraries and logistics for accommodations for over 65 employees.
+Managed travel itineraries and logistics for accommodations for 65+ employees

-Established efficient workflow processes, monitored daily productivity and implemented modifications to improve overall effectiveness of personnel and activities.
+Established efficient workflow processes, monitored daily productivity and implemented modifications to improve overall effectiveness of personnel and activities

 Blade 5